dbisUnibas/CS108-PET/readme.md

-# ReqMan - Branch: experimental
+# ReqMan - branch: assessment-exp

 ReqMan (Requirements Manager) is an application to manage requirements.